jschr/textillate/README.md

   minDisplayTime: 2000,

   // sets the initial delay before starting the animation
+  // (note that depending on the in effect you may need to manually apply
+  // visibility: hidden to the element before runnin the animation)
   initialDelay: 0,

   // set whether or not to automatically start animating